wp-blocks/ISOToLanguage/README.md

 ## `getLanguageData`

 Retrieve the language data for the specified language code.
-As getCountryData, accepts two digit language code (e.g. "it") or five (e.g. "it-IT" or "it_IT")
+As parseIsoCodes, accepts two digit language code (e.g. "it") or five (e.g. "it-IT" or "it_IT")

 **Args**: `{ "languageCode": string }`